touir1/100DaysOfMLCode-Challenge/README.md

 **What I learned**:

-* How to create + fill a csv file
+* How to create + fill a csv file.
-* How to use tweepy (twitter python API)
+* How to use tweepy (twitter python API).
-* How to do a sentiment analysis using a bag of words based algorithm (Naive Bayes implemented in the TextBlob library)
+* How to do a sentiment analysis using a bag of words based algorithm (Naive Bayes implemented in the TextBlob library).
-* How to use re library (for regex on strings)
+* How to use re library (for regex on strings).

 **Link of Work:**   [sentiment-analysis-twitter-textblob](https://github.com/touir1/sentiment-analysis-twitter-textblob) Github Repository.